Ikarovec is a UK-based biotech gene therapy company with a focus in ophthalmology.

 Katie has a Dual Honours Degree in Genetics and Microbiology, and a PhD in Yeast Molecular Genetics, both from the University of Sheffield.

-Investment Manager UK Invest-2-Science Seed Fund and Director
+Investment Director UK Innovation & Science Seed Fund

 Dr Cassie Doherty